Home EV charger installation requirements in the UK

 An EV charging station that complies with new regulations

-The exterior casing of the charger cannot be larger than 0.2 cubic metres.
+Moreover, the exterior casing of the charger cannot be larger than 0.2 cubic metres.

 Building regulations & electrical safety standards